jacobmstein/cs1302-phased-list/README.md

 1. Prepare to implement the methods:

-   - [ ] Create the `.java` files for each implementing class and the common parent (`BaseStringList`) and make sure all classes are in the correct package.
+   - [ ] Create the `.java` files for each implementing class and the common parent (`BaseStringList`) and make sure all classes are in the correct package and all entities have the proper visibility.
 For each file:
 	 * Write the class signature (top-level declaration) and all of the method signatures (member-level declarations).
+Remember, in the child classes (`ArrayStringList` and `LinkedStringList`), you don't need to include method signatures for inherited methods that aren't overridden in the child classes.
 	 * In the body of each method, write the `throw` statement that is suggested in [the FAQ](#faq-uoe). **Do not attempt to actually implement the method yet.**
 	 * Run `checkstyle` to make sure that you're off to a good start, style-wise.
 	   **Yes, this includes Javadoc comments;** read [this](https://github.com/cs1302uga/cs1302-styleguide/blob/master/README.md#missingjavadocmethod) for a recommended way to handle the inherited documentation.
 	 * Make sure the files compile, even though they're not really implemented yet.
+We recommend making a compile script to simplify compilation in the future.
 This will make it easier to test/debug your code.

-See the FAQ below for a nice, clean solution to compiling an unimplemented method.
+1. Start implementing the method bodies in `BaseStringList`.
+   - [ ] Begin with `size` and `isEmpty`.
+Since these methods are inherited by the children, we won't need to write them in `ArrayStringList` or `LinkedStringList`!
+If you've done the previous steps correctly, you should be able to run your compile script to compile your project.
+Now, go ahead and create a class called `cs1302.p2.Driver` which contains the code below:

+     ```java
+     public static void main(String[] args) {
+        StringList sl = new ArrayStringList();

+        // Testing isEmpty on an empty list
+        if (s1.isEmpty()) {
+            System.out.println("isEmpty: Test Passed");
+        } else {
+            System.out.println("isEmpty: Test Failed");
+            System.exit(0);
+        } // if

+	// Testing size on an empty list
+        if (s1.size() == 0) {
+            System.out.println("size: Test Passed");
+        } else {
+            System.out.println("size: Test Failed");
+            System.exit(0);
+        } // if
+     } // main
+     ```

+     If you've done everything properly so far, this should run and print two passing messages to the console.
+The code above contains two possible test cases that we could run when grading your program.
+As you are working through other methods, you will want to add test cases in `Driver` to make sure those methods are working.
+In general, it is best to put each test case in its own method instead of putting them all in `main`.

+   - [ ] Implement the append and prepend
-1. Actually implement one of the classes (e.g., `ArrayStringList`):
+3. Actually implement one of the classes (e.g., `ArrayStringList`):

    - [ ] Write the code for the default constructor.
 You will likely need to introduce instance variables into the class to keep track of object state.